ucrparlay/Edit-Distance/README.md

-# Edit-Distance
+# Edit Distance
-This repository contains code for our paper "Theoretically Efficient and Practical Parallel Output-sensitive Edit Distance".
+This repository contains code for our paper "Efficient Parallel Output-sensitive Edit Distance".

-Authors: ucrparlay

 Requirements
 --------